opsone-ch/documentation/server/website.rst

 -  for live sites
 -  no access protection
 -  phpinfo disabled (visible database credentials from environment variables)
--  E-Mails get sent to their designated recipient (PHP mail() only, see :doc:`../development/email` for details)
+-  E-Mails get sent to their designated recipient (PHP mail() only, see :ref:`howto-email` for details)

 .. hint:: You can enable phpinfo by setting ``disable_functions=`` to a empty string in ``~/cnf/php.ini`` (don’t forget ``php-reload``).
 Important: phpinfo exposed many infos like environment variables such as database credentials.
 We recommend not to use phpinfo on a publicly accessible website.
 Please be careful and deactivate phpinfo afterwards.